FLASHBACK TO 2012. Watch the book trailer for Living Underground, produced by Empty Cup Media.

 SPEAKING ENGAGEMENT.
-Ruth travelled to Minden where she was guest speaker at the Haliburton Highlands Writers & Editors Network’s Annual General Meeting.
+Guest speaker at the Haliburton Highlands Writers & Editors Network’s Annual General Meeting.
 She spoke on “Luck, Stupidity and the Bliss of Ignorance: The Wins and Losses of a Reluctant Writer.”

 READING.
-Ruth was a featured reader with Bill Howell at the Hot-Sauced Words Poetry Performances in Toronto.
+With Bill Howell at the Hot-Sauced Words Poetry Performances in Toronto.

 POEM SELECTION.
-Ruth’s poem “If I Never Heard or Saw a Frog Again” was chosen by Bob Johnson, Curator, Amphibians and Reptiles at the Toronto Zoo to include in the newsletter Amphibian Voice.
+“If I Never Heard or Saw a Frog Again” was chosen by Bob Johnson, Curator, Amphibians and Reptiles at the Toronto Zoo to include in the newsletter Amphibian Voice.
 He was “touched” by the poem’s “simplicity and insight” and asked permission to also reprint it with the next edition of the frog call CD for their Adopt-A-Pond wetland conservation program.
-For more information, please click here and scroll down to the April 22nd entry for Ruth.

 READING.
-“Narrative Landscapes”, a collaboration of the Writers’ Circle of Durham Region and the Oshawa Public Library, offered an evening of short story readings by locally-supported authors, including Ruth.
+“Narrative Landscapes”, a collaboration of the Writers’ Circle of Durham Region and the Oshawa Public Library, offered an evening of short story readings by locally-supported authors.

 POEMS.
-Ruth was invited to contribute to a collection of poetry for the Canada Cuba Literary Alliance anthology from the summer’s joint international reading event.
+Invited to contribute to a collection of poetry for the Canada Cuba Literary Alliance anthology from the summer’s joint international reading event.

-NOMINATION.
-Prairie Fire magazine nominated Ruth’s poem, “The Doctor Drowns in Bertioga, Brazil, 1979″ for a National Magazine Award.
-She joined writers John Barton, Evelyn Lau, Barry Dempster, Sylvia Legris, Elisabeth de Mariaffi, Jane Munro, Patricia Young, and M. Travis Lane in being nominated by the magazine.
+NATIONAL MAGAZINE AWARDS.
+Prairie Fire magazine nominated Ruth’s poem, “The Doctor Drowns in Bertioga, Brazil, 1979” for a National Magazine Award.
 The poem also took third place in the Bliss Carman Poetry Award competition.